How To Bleach Wig Knots: A Beginner-Friendly Tutorial

 Step 3: Apply the Bleach to the Wig

-Put on your gloves to protect your hands.
+Wear gloves to protect your hands.
 Lay the wig flat on your work surface with the lace facing up.
 You can use a butter knife or the back of a spoon to apply the mixture to the place where the knots are located.
 Start along the hairline of the lace, just smeared, not scraping it with a heavy hand.
 Then cover all the areas where the knots are visible evenly.
 Turning the lace around to make sure that did bring the bleach forward enough to cover every single knot along the hairline.
 Avoid getting bleach on the actual hair strands, as this can damage the hair.

 Step 4: Wrap the Wig